 What about the activity you are learning is strenuous depends on where the brain injury is.
 This may dictate what you decide is more enjoyable to learn.

 The activity or task that you decide to learn will probably take a lot of work.
-Unless you are born with the talent you need for the thing you choose to do, it will take some push, and a brain injury will make it need more of a drive and more time.
+Unless you are born with the talent you need for the thing you choose to do, it will take some pushing, and a brain injury will make it more challenging.

 It sucks.
 I said I was going to quit skating many times, but I am still here.
 It took a ton of work to get to where I am in my skating.
 I am never going to be an Olympic skater.

-I think that the main reason I have been able to stick with it is that I am passionate about it.
-I have found something I love to do.
+I think that the main reason I have been able to stick with it is that I am passionate about it and I have found something I love to do.

 This is essential.
 If you do not wake up and think about practicing or want to go to practice, you may want to try to find something else.
 That is okay.

-You will know you have found the right thing when it doesn’t feel like work most days.
+You will know you have found the right challenge when it doesn’t feel like work most days.

 At some point after a brain injury you will learn what happened.
 You will have to learn a different way of living or learn to adapt.
 It can be tough at first but it gets better.

 Since I got my injury at a young age, my parents needed to explain to me what happened.
-Of course, they had to wait until I was old enough to understand.
+Of course, they had to wait until I was old enough to understand and process it.

 Before that moment, I remember thinking to myself that something ‘wasn’t right with me.’
 I had this feeling that there was something that made me different.
 When kids are growing up, being different can be a big deal.